Samska/gen-ai-robot-test/README.md

 The test results will be generated in the results/ directory.
 Open the report.html file to view the HTML report.

+You can also consult the test results on this [page](https://samska.github.io/gen-ai-robot-test/report.html) as it is published with each new pipeline run.

 ### Test Configuration

 The test configuration can be found in the config / directory.
 The settings.robot file contains the default configuration, which can be overridden using environment variables or command line arguments.